rcarcasses/vue-cytoscape/README.md

 ### Accesing `cytoscape` instance

 The installation registrate a global `cytoscape` component and a store object `this.$cytoscape`.
-Accessing `this.$cytoscape.instance` returns a promise to the cytoscape instance.
-You can access this for example to catch mouse events (although the method of the previous section is preferred) or to perform any action, using the same approach as using vanilla cytoscape.
-Accessing the store object allows you to add/delete/... objects in cytoscape.
+Accessing `this.$cytoscape.instance` returns a promise to the `cytoscape` instance.
+You can access this for example to catch mouse events (although the method of the previous section is preferred) or to perform any action, using the same approach as using vanilla `cytoscape`.
+Accessing the store object allows you to add/delete/... objects in `cytoscape`.
 For example:
 ```javascript
 <template>
   <cytoscape :config="config" style="width: 100%; height: 600px"/>